jaspector

 Monday-Friday 8:00 a.m. to 5:00 p.m.; closed 1:00-2:00 p.m.

-Typical inspection sequence: Footing/foundation; rough framing; rough trades (before covering); insulation; final inspection; occupancy permit issued after final.
+Typical sequence: Footing/foundation; rough framing; rough trades (before covering); insulation; final inspection; occupancy permit issued after final.

 Any construction, enlargement, alteration, repair, move, demolition, or change of occupancy; installation, enlargement, alteration, repair, removal, conversion, or replacement of electrical, gas, mechanical, or plumbing systems.

+Building permit fees in Durham, NH are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Per fee schedule effective April 30, 2007 (contact the department for any updates)..
 Plan check fee: Included in permit fee.

-1. Download the building permit application from https://www.ci.durham.nh.us/forms.
+To apply for a building permit in Durham, NH, follow these steps: 1.
+Download the building permit application from https://www.ci.durham.nh.us/forms.
 2. Complete the application with project details, construction value, and contractor info.
 3. Email the completed application to [email protected].
 4. Submit all required plans and fee payment to the Building Inspector's office.
 5. Application is not considered complete until plans and fees are received.
 6. Building Inspector reviews for compliance with codes and zoning setbacks.
 7. No permit issued until the Public Works Director has inspected and approved the driveway (if applicable).
 8. Permit issued; post on job site.
 9. Schedule inspections by contacting the office.
 10. Occupancy permit issued after final inspection passes.